Oil gains as U.S. imposes sanctions on Venezuela, global supplies weigh

 (Graphic: Venezuela crude oil exports - tmsnrt.rs/2Sfgis6)

-While news of the sanctions against Venezuela grabbed headlines, analysts said the fundamental issue for global oil trade remained plentiful supply.
+While news of the sanctions against Venezuela made headlines, analysts said the fundamental issue for global oil trade remained plentiful supply.

 Global oil supply remains high largely due to a more than 2 million bpd increase in U.S. crude oil production last year, to a record 11.9 million bpd.